evkw/evkw.github.io/README.md

 Good reads was turned off for now due to styling issues, images returned are not good enough quality.

-Build with offline first in mind.
+Build with offline first in mind and to be accessible.

 Styles using Materialize.css as well as native flexbox.